TrevorCD/FreeRTOS-STM32F446RE-GCC/README.md

 Copy the FreeRTOS 'stdint.h' into the demo directory.
 This file can be found in FreeRTOS/FreeRTOS/Demo/PIC18_MPLAB/.

+### Make

+The Makefile includes three targets:
+* all (main.elf): the FreeRTOS binary
+* flash: flashes main.elf to the STM32F446RE using st-link
+* clean

 ## Directory Structure

 * FreeRTOS-STM32F446RE-GCC/